-Stephen Holland says “I like the drama of Sports the way you see it on a TV closeup – like a slow motion replay.
-I like to freeze-frame the image and display it in everone’s living room.”
-Capturing the fury, emotion and drama of sports is what Stephen Holland does best.
+Stephen Holland says, “I like the drama of Sports the way you see it on a TV closeup – like a slow-motion replay.
+I like to freeze-frame the image and display it in everyone’s living room.”
+Capturing the fury, emotion, and drama of sports is what Stephen Holland does best.
 Being trained in fine art, he brings classical form to this universal subject.
-His paintings, lithographs and serigraphs are in private and corporate collections around the world including the Staples Center Downtown Los Angeles.
+His paintings, lithographs, and serigraphs are in private and corporate collections worldwide, including the Staples Center Downtown Los Angeles.

-As a child he was handicapped, and had to watch his family and friends play sports, while the steel brace he wore on his leg even prevented him from attending normal school.
-But handicaps often heighten one’s sensitivity and talents may develop elsewhere.
+As a child, he was disabled and had to watch his family and friends play sports, while the steel brace he wore on his leg even prevented him from attending a regular school.
+But handicaps often heighten one’s sensitivity, and talents may develop elsewhere.
 So Stephen Holland sat and sketched his friends.
-Though his mother used to say he began drawing as soon as he could hold a pencil, his talent actually blossomed while attending a special high school that devoted half of every day to art studies.
-Following that he attended the Art Students League, The School of Visual Arts, and Pratt Institute, all in New York City.
+Though his mother used to say he began drawing as soon as he could hold a pencil, his talent blossomed while attending a specialized high school that devoted half of every day to art studies—following that he participated at the Art Students League, The School of Visual Arts, and Pratt Institute, all in New York City.

-His talent and contribution to the field of art and sports received national recognition last year when the American Sport Art Museum and Archives awarded him the honor of 1993 Sports Artist of the Year.
+His talent and contribution to art and sports received national recognition last year when the American Sport Art Museum and Archives awarded him the honor of 1993 Sports Artist of the Year.
 Today Stephen Holland lives with his wife Nelle in their home/studio in Southern California.